wise-cube/wise-cube/Evaluation/README.md

   - Potentially growth of visitors of the museum, wrt the avarage of visitors without the proposed IoT system

 ### Evaluation 2 - User Experience and Technical Evaluation

 #### Submit to the users the prototype, to retrieve important feedbacks about the game and the tour guide

+In this second phase of evaluation, the users will already tried our product, hence they will be prompted again to fill a new form, with more questions regarding the ease of use of the overall product, the game and the interactive guide.

 - __Game Web app evaluation__:
+  - Ease of use of the gameplay
   - User interaction (attractive interface)
   - Severity of questions, regarding the level of difficulty (e.g. Kid's tour, standard tour)

 - __Guide Web app evaluation__:
+  - Ease of use of the guide webpage
   - User interaction (attractive interface)
   - comprehensiveness of the exposition and the contents, regarding the level of difficulty (e.g. Kid's tour, standard tour)